-In the 'Gilmore Girls' Rory is initially portrayed as an awkward teenager who is more interested in books than people... too bad every person she meets instantly adores her and falls at her feet.
-(To the point she even gets elected student body president despite being a so-called 'geek'.).
+- In Gilmore Girls Rory is initially portrayed as an awkward teenager who is more interested in books than people... too bad every person she meets instantly adores her and falls at her feet.
+(To the point she even gets elected student body president despite being a so-called geek.).

-An amusing example in NCIS:LA.
+- An amusing example in NCIS: Los Angeles.
 Paris, an agent, claims to work alone.
 She works with a tight-knit team whom she literally lives with in a pair of huge trucks.

-In the series four finale of Merlin, Arthur goes after Merlin and tells him: "you're the only friend I've got."
+- In the series four finale of Merlin, Arthur goes after Merlin and tells him: "you're the only friend I've got."
 Except for Gwen, who's travelling with them.
 And Hunith, whose house he recovered from his injuries in.
 And the Knights of the Round Table, who are currently trying to make their way back to him.
 And Tristan and Isolde, both about to thrown in their lot with him.
 And Gaius, back in Camelot.

-In Harvest Moon: More Friends of Mineral Town, when you're introduced to Doug and Ann, Doug expresses hope that you'll be friends with his daughter, Ann, since she doesn't really have any friends and is lonely.
+- In Harvest Moon: More Friends of Mineral Town, when you're introduced to Doug and Ann, Doug expresses hope that you'll be friends with his daughter, Ann, since she doesn't really have any friends and is lonely.
 But during the normal course of the game, you'll see her hanging out at the hot springs every morning, with Popuri.
 Does Popuri not count?

 Hisao: To tell the truth, though, I do prefer solitude to being surrounded by others.
 I don't think I could maintain a social circle like you do.

 Lilly: I don't think that's true either.
-I've seen how gentle and caring you are around Hanako, and you get along marvelously well with others, even those whom you hardly know.
+I've seen how gentle and caring you are around Hanako, and you get along marvellously well with others, even those whom you hardly know.
 I think you're quite adept at social situations.

-In Wapsi Square Monica has an episode where she wonders if she is a social misfit until she meets someone who truly doesn't have any social life, and she ends up giggling over her self. .
+- In Wapsi Square Monica has an episode where she wonders if she is a social misfit until she meets someone who truly doesn't have any social life, and she ends up giggling over herself.

-Davan of Something Positive is the kind of misanthrope you would expect this of... except he has a sprawling group of friends, both close and distant, which grows and changes over time.
+- Davan of Something*Positive is the kind of misanthrope you would expect this of... except he has a sprawling group of friends, both close and distant, which grows and changes over time.
 Even Mike managed to get a lot of new friends thanks to his Jerk Face Turn.